SergioDeluque1/Predicting-cdt-arimax-vs-var/README.md

 # CDT Rates and Inflation in Colombia: ARIMAX and VAR Analysis

-This project explores the empirical relationship between the 90-day Certificate of Deposit (CDT) rate and annual inflation in Colombia .
+Exploring the empirical relationship between the 90-day Certificate of Deposit (CDT) rate and annual inflation in Colombia .
 It evaluates the transmission of monetary policy by comparing a univariate ARIMAX framework against a bivariate Vector Autoregressive (VAR) system to identify which structure yields superior forecasting accuracy.

 ## Dataset & Scope
 *   **Frequencies & Metrics**: Monthly observations.